Asulkan Valley is a long, rewarding day hike in Glacier National Park, British Columbia, Canada.

 Following a hearty breakfast at Glacier Park Lodge, the familiar 5 KM (3⅛ mile) drive to the Illecillewaet Campground parking area is completed and hiking begins at 8:15 AM.
 A quick jaunt on the 1885 Trail and a left turn through the old Glacier House foundations provides quick and direct access onto the Asulkan Valley Trail.

 The front end is familiar from previously hiking the Great Glacier Trail and soon that junction is passed.
-The trail is excellent and the musty aroma of old growth forest and wet moss is working its magic.
-The disposition is better and the hike is beginning to look like fun.
+Excellent trail and the musty aroma of old growth forest and wet moss is working its magic.
+The disposition gaining momentum and the hike is beginning to look like fun.

 After crossing a removable wooden bridge over Asulkan Brook, the trail soon passes the junction for the Glacier Crest Trail.
 Breaking out from forest again, the Asulkan Glacier comes into view far in the distance.
 The farther the hike continues, the more spectacular the scenery becomes.